Rosh Hashanah: Prayer service

+Among the most well-known and widely recited liturgical poems (piyyutim) in all Jewish communities is Unetaneh Tokef, traditionally recited around the Musaf prayer on Rosh Hashanah and Yom Kippur.

+The special Avinu Malkeinu prayer is also recited on Rosh Hashanah.
+In the Ashkenazic rite, Avinu Malkeinu is never recited on Shabbat (except in Ne'ila on Yom Kippur), and it is also omitted at Mincha on Fridays.

 The narrative in the Book of Genesis describing the announcement of Isaac's birth and his subsequent birth is part of the Torah readings in synagogues on the first day of Rosh Hashanah, and the narrative of the sacrifice and binding of Isaac is read in synagogue on the second day of Rosh Hashanah.

-The Mussaf Amidah prayer on Rosh Hashanah is unique in that apart from the first and last three blessings, it contains three central blessings making a total of nine.
-These blessings are entitled "Malchuyot" (Kingship, and also includes the blessing for the holiness of the day as is in a normal Mussaf), "Zichronot" (Remembrance), and "Shofarot" (concerning the shofar).
+The Mussaf Amidah prayer on Rosh Hashanah is unique in that, apart from the first and last three blessings, it contains three central blessings making a total of nine.
+These blessings are entitled "Malchuyot" (Kingship, and also includes the blessing for the holiness of the day as in a normal Mussaf), "Zichronot" (Remembrance), and "Shofarot" (concerning the shofar).
 Each section contains an introductory paragraph followed by selections of verses about the "topic".
 The verses are three from the Torah, three from the Ketuvim, three from the Nevi'im, and one more from the Torah.
 During the repetition of the Amidah, the shofar is sounded (except on Shabbat) after the blessing that ends each section.
 Recitation of these three blessings is first recorded in the Mishna, though writings by Philo and possibly even Psalms 81 suggest that the blessings may have been recited on Rosh Hashanah even centuries earlier.

+In many Ashkenazic communities, primarily those from Germany or Hungary, a kittel is worn during daytime Rosh Hashanah prayers, just as one is worn on Yom Kippur.
+In other Ashkenazic communities, only the prayer leaders wear a kittel on Rosh Hashanah.